PrestaShop/docs/development/components/form/types-reference/navigation-tab-type.md

 }
 ```

-It is rendered this way in the BO Product page:
+Preview of how it looks in the back office:

 {{< figure src="../img/navigation-tab-type.png" title="NavigationTabType" >}}